Massiv3Troll/manchestermngov/content/ordinances.md

 draft = false
 +++

-The City of Manchester has adopted The Minnesota Basic Code of Ordinances from The League of Minnesota Cities.
-The 2023 version of these ordinances are available below.
-With these ordinances some City of Manchester ordinances remain.
-You can find the City of Manchester's specific ordinances [here](/cityordinances/).
+The City of Manchester has adopted the Minnesota Basic Code of Ordinances from the League of Minnesota Cities.
+You can download the 2023 version of these ordinances [here](/pdf/Full_MBC_2023.pdf).
+Some specific ordinances for the City of Manchester remain in effect and can be found [here](/cityordinances/).
-{{< embed-pdf url="/pdf/Full MBC 2023.pdf" hidePaginator="true" >}}
-## Some Pages Intentionally Left Blank ##